cpa4001/Programming-for-Math/README.md

 - Weekly work log with screenshots and summaries to demonstrate activity.

 **Constraints (externally imposed limitations on system requirements, design, or implementation or on the process** used to develop or modify a system)
-- I am only a precalculus student; therefore, my mathematical knowledge does not extend that much past Calculus.
+- I am only a precalculus student (at the time of implementation); therefore, my mathematical knowledge does not extend that much past Calculus.

 **Assumptions (things that are accepted as true or as certain to happen, without proof)**
 - The tutorial will be available for the duration of the semester.